camos-software/api-guidelines/graph/articles/collections.md

 </ComplexType>
 ```
 and a scenario arises that requires, for example, to remove individual `keyCredential`s from the collection.
-There are two options forward: //// TODO do we want to offer both options, or just one?
+There are two options forward:

 ### 11.1 Side-by-side collection properties (for any collection of structural types)